 The Value of Anonymity

 Crypto does possess the possible advantage of anonymity over more traditional banking transactions.
 In this way, crypto is like the digital equivalent of paying with cash.
 For privacy advocates, this is a major incentive.

 But it does lead one to wonder whether or not any web based transactions are capable or remaining truly private.
-At some point, you have to download the crypto and convert it into real cash or goods.
+At some point, you have to convert the crypto it into real cash or goods.
 If Bitcoin and crypto continue to grow and become more widely accepted as a currency unto themselves – perhaps the potential for anonymity will increase.

 Real is What Keeps You Alive

 Food is real.
 You can grasp it, put it in your mouth and swallow it.
 It is real because it keeps you alive.
 The farther away from that basic concept that money gets, the more confusing it becomes and the more it risks becoming entirely a figment of our imaginations.

 The Singularity or a Return to Fundamentals?

 Ray Kurzweil, the American philosopher and author, spoke of the concept of the singularity.
 This is the turning point at which humans and computers merge and become some new creation.

 Silicon valley billionaires are presently hard at work on this phenomena.
 They are hoping to upload their consciousness onto the web, then download it onto a robot of some sort.
 Or they may forego the physical concept of a robot completely and instead merge with A.I.
 Then they will live forever as technological supermen.
 (Forever monitoring our tweets from beyond the grave!)